SURVANT-Cryp/DRIFT-COPY-PASTE-Poetics/README.md

 – jonCates ++ jake elliott<br>
 http://gl1tch.us/4RTCR4X0RZ.html<br>

-“When you state that ‘Jodi uses a keen understanding of computational circuitry to create software glitches.‘ the trouble is that JODI actually readily admits to having && working w/technologies in intentionally naive ways or in learning technologies as they make projects.
+“When you state that ‘Jodi uses a keen understanding of computational circuitry to create software glitches.’ the trouble is that JODI actually readily admits to having && working w/technologies in intentionally naive ways or in learning technologies as they make projects.
 They sumtimes enjoy the childlike use of systems or in learning/playing w/systems as their process.”<br>
 – jonCates<br>
 http://gl1tch.us/RebeccaJackson.html<br>